castorini/bertserini/README.md

 ## rsvp-ai/bertserini-bert-base-cmrc, this is bert-base-chinese finetuned on the chinese reading comprehension dataset(CMRC)
 (0.5, {'f1_score': 68.0033167812909, 'exact_match': 51.164958061509786, 'total_count': 3219, 'skip_count': 1})
 ```

+## Notes

+We also provide the code to run with Anseirni's indexing version.
+You can download the ```.jar``` files through ```wget ftp://72.143.107.253/BERTserini/lib.zip```
+And swithch to Anserini code provided in ./retriever/anserini_retriever.py #TODO: swithch to argument setting
+Or you can look into [Anserini]'s repo and modify and compile the code for you own needs.
+This requires you to have java installed.

 ## Citation